litestar-org/litestar/docs/usage/routing.rst

     the value of ``scope["path"]`` will equal ``"/`"``.
 If we send a request to ``/some/sub-path/abc``, it will also be invoked,and ``scope["path"]`` will equal ``"/abc"``.

-Mounting is especially useful when you need to combine components of other ASGI applications - for example, for 3rd part libraries.
+Mounting is especially useful when you need to combine components of other ASGI applications - for example, for 3rd party libraries.
 The following example is identical in principle to the one above, but it uses `Starlette <https://www.starlette.io/>`_:

 .. literalinclude:: /examples/routing/mounting_starlette_app.py